Hotelier Tony Johnson dies at 95

 Johnson is said to have died of natural causes.

-Just two years prior, Johnson sold his hotel to a group led by local businessman Roy Bento.
+Just two years ago, Johnson sold his hotel to a group led by local businessman, Roy Bento.
 Prior to that, Johnson had been in the hotel industry in Antigua for 58 years as he managed, owned or operated water sports ventures and hotels.

 In recent years, Johnson had also been an advocate for better shared beach access.
 He said access to many local beaches was being lost to hotel development.